AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/docusign-modules.md

 # DocuSign modules

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-The DocuSign modules enable you to monitor and retrieve envelope status, search and retrieve envelopes, or download and send a document to sign in your DocuSign account.
+The Adobe Workfront Fusion DocuSign modules enable you to monitor and retrieve envelope status, search and retrieve envelopes, or download and send a document to sign in your DocuSign account.

-If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

 For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).